mullenkamp/hilltop-py/sphinx/source/usage.rst

     hts = 'data.hts'

 The next step is to initialise the **Hilltop class**.
-This checks to see if the Hilltop server exists and that data can be recieved from it.
+This checks to see if the Hilltop server exists and that data can be retrieved from it.
 It will also throw an error if there are no sites available.

 .. ipython:: python